Avatar

 At Columbia, I am designing and implementing infrastructure systems for differential privacy.

-• More recently, I’ve been working on new designs for private database systems.
-We presented Turbo, a caching layer for statistical workloads, at SOSP ‘23.
+• I also worked on new designs for private database systems.
+Turbo, a caching layer for statistical workloads, was published at SOSP ‘23.

 Check out my lab’s webpage to learn more about these projects.